 Many of us in and beyond China ought now to raise our voices and seek greater impact, not only because it is necessary for tens of millions of Falun Gong practitioners and their families, who have been torn apart across the entire country, but also because it is good for both China and the international community as a whole.
 We all want a China that enjoys the rule of law, dignity for all and democratic governance.

-The above is an adaptation of a note presented on March 20, 2013, at the Parliament House in Canberra, Australia.
+The above is an adaptation of a note presented at the Parliament House in Canberra, Australia, on March 20, 2013.

 Views expressed in this article are the opinions of the author(s) and do not necessarily reflect the views of Epoch Times.